rgdonohue/GIS-OSS/README.md

 # GIS-OSS — Private Geospatial Intelligence Sandbox

-GIS-OSS is a privacy-first geospatial intelligence sandbox that lets regulated teams experiment with AI-driven GIS workflows without sending data off-site.
+GIS-OSS is a privacy-first geospatial intelligence sandbox that shrinks tasks like permit triage, compliance packet generation, and public-meeting prep from hours to minutes without sending data off-site.
 Open-weight language models (Qwen 2.5, Llama 3.1, or similar) interpret natural-language requests and route them through deterministic PostGIS/GDAL tools so every map, metric, and report is auditable.
 The stack ships with Docker-based infrastructure, offline-ready datasets, and governance hooks—license tracking, audit logs, and carbon reporting—that match public-sector compliance needs.
 It’s the foundation for client workshops and modernization projects that want AI copilots inside ESRI-based environments.

 ![GIS OSS image](gis-oss.png)